 Chicago is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Chicago really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Chicago citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Chicago ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Chicago a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The population of Chicago is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.90% of adults in Chicago have a bachelor's degree or even advanced degree.
+The education level of Chicago citizens is very high relative to the national average among all cities (21.84%): 34.90% of adults in Chicago have a bachelor's degree or even advanced degree.

 The per capita income in Chicago in 2010 was $28,623, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $114,492 for a family of four.
 However, Chicago contains both very wealthy and poor people as well.

 Chicago is an extremely ethnically-diverse city.
 The people who call Chicago home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chicago residents report their race to be White, followed by Black or African-American.
 Chicago also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.95% of the city’s residents.
 Important ancestries of people in Chicago include German, Polish, Italian, and English.